Case list

 ```

-To configure the label, create a new task of type in the BPMN process *ScriptTask* and attach it to the process:
+To configure the label, a new task of type should be created in the BPMN process *ScriptTask* and attached to the process:

 In the configuration [of the script task](/documentation/documentation-en/budowanie-aplikacji/proces-biznesowy/zadania-automatyczne/zadanie-skryptowe-bpms-scripttask.md) set: